erjosito/whoami/README.md

 ## SQL API

-sql-api (available in docker hub in [here](https://hub.docker.com/repository/docker/erjosito/sqlapi)), it offers the following endpoints:
+sql-api (available in dockerhub [here](https://hub.docker.com/repository/docker/erjosito/sqlapi)), it offers the following endpoints:

 * `/api/healthcheck`: returns a basic JSON code
 * `/api/sqlversion`: returns the results of a SQL query (`SELECT @@VERSION`) against a SQL database.
 You can override the value of the `SQL_SERVER_FQDN` via a query parameter